 - Identity of Beneficiaries: When the settlor (the person who creates a revocable trust) dies, the trust automatically becomes irrevocable.
 At that point, assets in the trust are no longer marital property and are therefore not subject to divorce proceedings.
 This benefit is especially important in a community property state like California.

 Types of Trusts Available in California

 Another good reason to include a trust in your estate plan is the wide variety of inter vivos (living) trusts that California law recognizes.
 Taking full advantage of these options gives you a truly customized estate plan that closely conforms to your goals for the future.
-Ask a Glendale trust attorney about vehicles like:
+Ask a Pasadena trust attorney about vehicles like: